 Scholars are expected and encouraged to:

-- Develop a project for which you are passionate.
+- Develop a plan for engagement work for which you are passionate.
 This is an essential element of a successful Puksta experience.
-Also, make sure that your project is realistic in scope and manageable.
+Also, make sure that your plans are realistic in scope and manageable.

-- Explore and address the systemic and root causes of the problem(s) your project is focused on.
-For example, it is not good enough to just volunteer at a homeless shelter.
-In addition, you need to examine, reflect and hopefully begin to address the root causes of homelessness.
+- Explore and address the systemic and root causes of the problem(s) your work is immersed in.
+For example, volunteering at a homeless shelter is engagement that does not address root causes that lead to homelessness.
+In your engagement work, you need to examine, reflect and hopefully begin to address the root causes of homelessness.

-- Devote an average of 6-8 hours per week to your Puksta project, which includes planning and preparation time.
+- Devote an average of 6-8 hours per week to your Puksta work, which includes planning and preparation time.

 - Register and complete all requirements for the Puksta Scholars course INVS 2005.